juliencegarra/OpenMATB/README.md

 ## Cross-platform installation

-The first thing to do is to [install python 3.9](https://www.python.org/downloads/) on your computer.
+The first thing to do is to [install python 3.9](https://www.python.org/downloads/) (or above) on your computer.

 To execute OpenMATB on most platforms, simply clone the current repository to a given local folder.
 Then, make sure you installed the correct python libraries with pip.
 The correct library versions are written in `requirements.txt`.
 You can use the `-r` flag of `pip` to install everything at once.